Polynomial, trigonometric, and tropical activations: A brief digression on Kolmogorov Arnold Networks (KANs)

 With an equivalent number of parameters or FLOP, \citet{yu2024kan} observed that KAN surpasses MLP solely in symbolic formula representation, while it falls short of MLP in other machine learning tasks, including computer vision, NLP, and audio processing. \citet{cang2024can} confirmed the same finding.

 Nevertheless, KANs have had the merit of rekindling interest in learnable activations in neural networks, among them polynomial and trigonometric activations.

 Since the interest in KANs began, numerous researchers have proposed a multitude of learnable functions for activations, spanning a diverse range of mathematical functions, including splines, classical orthogonal polynomials, rational functions, Fourier bases, and wavelets...
-Despite this, in some instances, the safety of these operations, the boundedness of their gradients, their initialization, and their computational properties in the context of gradient descent have been overlooked.
-Instead, the focus has been on demonstrating the potential of these techniques to achieve acceptable accuracy on small datasets, such as the MNIST dataset \cite{lecun1998mnist}.
+Despite this, in some instances, the safety of these operations, the boundedness of their gradients, their initialization, and their computational properties in the context of gradient descent have sometimes received less emphasis.
+Instead, many studies have highlighted proof-of-concept results, often demonstrating that such functions can achieve strong performance on benchmark datasets like MNIST \cite{lecun1998mnist}.
+This line of work has produced a rich body of literature.
+A common observation, however, is that much of it focuses on adapting a specific interpolation function within relatively shallow architectures and evaluating on small-scale datasets (such as the MNIST dataset, for example).
+Because a wide variety of functions can achieve test accuracies exceeding 97\% on MNIST with networks of depth three or less, it becomes challenging to distinguish which approaches provide the most robust or generalizable benefits.

-A wealth of literature can be found on this subject.
-Yet, a common criticism of these papers is that they focus on a specific type of interpolation function and then attempt to adapt it through trial and error or speculation to fit a shallow neural network.
-In the latter case, small-scale datasets are employed (such as the MNIST dataset, for example), and hasty conclusions that may be erroneous are drawn from these experiments.
-These erroneous interpretations result from the fact that the majority of the functions in question could achieve a test classification accuracy exceeding 97\% on MNIST with networks of depth not exceeding three layers.
-This makes it impossible to discern which are the best performers, as they all manage to saturate the MNIST test set.